On this page

 Bottom line

 GitHub is one of the best free resources for learning system design, as long as you treat it as a library rather than a syllabus.
-Start with the System Design Primer, reinforce with the visual and structured repos, go deep with the curated lists and engineering blogs, and practice designing systems out loud.
+Start with the System Design Primer, use the official Grokking System Design repo as your interview-prep spine, go deep with the awesome lists and engineering blogs, and practice designing systems out loud.
 When you want a sequence, worked case studies, and a curriculum built for interviews, that is where a structured course like Grokking the System Design Interview earns its place.

 What our users say